How to Cut a Watermelon into Slices, Cubes or Sticks

 How to store watermelon

 Storing an uncut watermelon is simple—keep it on the counter.
-(Just like these other foods you shouldn’t be storing in the fridge.)
 There’s no need to make space for it in the fridge until after you slice it up.
 But once you do, wrap slices in plastic wrap before you toss it back into the fridge.
 Keep watermelon cubes in an airtight container in the refrigerator.

 How to freeze watermelon